Boycott: NBA playoff games called off amid player protest

 “We’re the ones getting killed," Los Angeles Clippers coach Doc Rivers, who is Black, said in an emotional postgame speech Tuesday night.
 “We’re the ones getting shot.
 We’re the ones that we’re denied to live in certain communities.
 We’ve been hung.
 We’ve been shot.
 And all you do is keep hearing about fear.
 It’s amazing why we keep loving this country and this country does not love us back.
 And it’s just, it’s really so sad."

 The Celtics and Toronto Raptors met Tuesday to discuss boycotting Game 1 of their Eastern Conference semifinal series, which had been scheduled for Thursday.
-Members of the National Basketball Players Association were also part of those meetings, and Miami forward Andre Iguodala — a union officer — said around 2:15 p.m. that he did not believe a boycott plan had been finalized.
+NBPA members were part of those meetings, and Miami forward Andre Iguodala — a union officer — said around 2:15 p.m. that he did not believe a boycott plan had been finalized.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports